wenjun78/portfolio/README.md

 - Advanced Topics: Apriori Rule Mining, Time Series Anomaly Detection, Deep Learning, and Big Data Longitudinal Analysis.

 ### ETL & Data Engineering:
-Experienced with web scraping, working with StarRocks, and creating pipelines for replicating and syncing data across environments using tools like Pentaho and AWS S3.
+Experienced with web scraping, working with AWS and StarRocks, and creating pipelines for replicating and syncing data across environments using tools like Pentaho and AWS S3.
 <!---**App Development:** I also have experience in developing applications, particularly with R Shiny, enabling me to turn complex analyses into user-friendly web apps.--->

 ## Goals :dart: